The last few weeks have seen unprecedented interest in cryptocurrencies and a corresponding surge in enquiries from both new and existing customers.

 - We’re introducing telephone support so you can actually speak to someone when you encounter problems you can’t fix on your own.

-- Our clunky 2-Step Verification Security measures - which require you to use a third-party app - are being scrapped and replaced with face-recognition technology for supported devices on our mobile app.
+- Our clunky 2-factor authentication Security measures - which require you to use a third-party app - are being scrapped and replaced with face-recognition technology for supported devices on our mobile app.

 - The frustrations people have with not being able to deposit and withdraw Tier 4 currencies will be resolved as we move towards full integration with all of the blockchains we cover.